moechofe/lowresrmx/asset.dev/manual.md

 - 204 per line for RASTER interrupt
 - 51 per particle for PARTICLE interrupt
 - 102 per emitter for EMITTER interrupt

+### Number limits

+LowResRMX internally store numbers as 🌐[floating point](https://en.wikipedia.org/wiki/IEEE_754) on 32 bits.

+This enough to store integers values (-16777216..16777216) with a 1 to 1 precision.

+With lower or bigger numbers, precision will decrease, making those number equal.

+    if 16777216=16777217 then
+        print "yes"
+    else
+        print "no"
+    end if

+With float numbers, the precision max depends on whatever the programs want.
+It is not clear for me.

+    print 4.000000299=4
+    print 4.000000300<>4

+    print 1.0000000599=1
+    print 1.0000000600<>1

+    print 0.000000235=0
+    print 0.000000239<>0

+### Language limits

+1. 16384 max tokens per program.

+    A token is one identifier, one number or one symblols.

+2. 2048 max symbols per program.

+    A symbol is an identifier that was defined by the user: a variable, procedure or label name.

+3. 20 max characters per identifier

+4. 128 max jump stack.

+    The jump stack is increased at each `GOSUB` but also internally by the commands `IF`, `ELSE`, `FOR`, `DO`, `WHILE` and `UNTIL`.

+    The jump stack is decreased at each `RETURN` and internally by the same commands as above.

+5. 256 max labels declared.

+6. 256 max procedures declared.

+7. 256 max number or string variables.

+8. 256 max number or string array variables.

+9. 4 max dimensions per array.

+10. 32768 max items per array in all dimensions.